andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 // Success
 ```

 Almost as though we were using setTimout with a 0 delay, to defer running our code.
-In reality, Promise callbacks are added to the "microtask queue", whereas setTimout callbacks are added to the "task queue".
+In reality, promise callbacks are added to the "microtask queue", whereas setTimout callbacks are added to the "task queue".

 In case you want to get a picture of how tasks and microtasks are handled, I have found this [presentation by Jake Archibald](https://www.youtube.com/watch?v=cCOL7MC4Pl0) very interesting.